HEaslea/SDE_Notes/GENERAL/UP and RUNNING VIM and NEOVIM.md

 Everything in Vim is about customizing and making things easier.

 ## Finding My Files
-There was NerdTree, but fuck me that was shit:
+There was NerdTree, that wasn't great.
 ##### Using FZF
 Fuzzy Finder
 The basics are super easy, just add fzf and fzf.vim to plugins list.